Zig & Sharko

-Zig & Sharko (French: Zig et Sharko) is a French animated slapstick comedy television series, created and directed by Olivier Jean-Marie, and produced by Xilam Animation for French networks, including Canal+ Family, Gulli and M6.
+Zig & Sharko (French: Zig et Sharko) is a French animated slapstick comedy television series, created and directed by Olivier Jean-Marie, and produced by Xilam Animation for French networks, including Canal+, Gulli and M6.
 The series focuses on the adventures of Zig, a brown hyena who is often aided by a hermit crab named Bernie, and Sharko, a great white shark, over their conflicts regarding the mermaid Marina.

 Much of the series is inspired from classic cartoon series such as Wile E. Coyote and the Road Runner and Tom and Jerry, with animators employing the use of silent comedy for each plot - characters do not speak, instead conveying thoughts and feelings through gestures, emotional expressions, and unintelligible vocalization.
 After the first season, additional minor characters were created, most based on marine creatures such as dolphins, octopuses and fish, whilst the setting and main characters received updates and changes to their background.

 Zig & Sharko was first broadcast on December 21, 2010, and has featured to date four seasons with 104 half-hour episodes.
 The series later was distributed globally after episodes were put online on YouTube by Xilam, with English titles and credits.
 A spin-off series, The Adventures of Bernie, was created by Xilam and broadcast in 2021.

+On January 14, 2026, it was announced that a 5th and 6th season was in production and it is stated to be released in 2027 and 2028.